Request For Proposal – GPSNR-RFP-C03-034-Polygon Mapping Malaysia

 Responsiveness to the requirements set forth in this Request for Proposal

-Relevant past performance/experience/accreditation of the bidder
+Relevant past performance/experience of the consultant

 Samples of work (e.g., previous training or coaching programmes in Indonesia)